 The Research & Instruction Department (R&I) of the Hirsh Health Sciences Library is responsible for providing and developing services to meet the information needs of the staff, students, and faculty of the Health Sciences Campus.
 The campus is comprised of the Tufts University School of Medicine, the Tufts University School of Dental Medicine, Public Health and Professional Degree Programs, the Friedman School of Nutrition Science and Policy, the Sackler School of Graduate Biomedical Sciences, the Human Nutrition Research Center on Aging (HNRCA), and Tufts Medical Center.
 In addition, the Library serves the clinical faculty and students of affiliate teaching hospitals.
 The Department’s major activities are user education, reference, online and print information delivery, circulation, and reserves.

 The Research & Instruction Librarian is responsible for coordinating and providing specialized information services to students, researchers, and clinicians.
-This position reports to the Head of Research & Instruction and serves as the R&I team liaison to the Tufts University School of Dental Medicine, coordinating instruction and outreach for DMD and postdoctoral students, General Practice Residents, and with other departments as assigned.
-The successful candidate will further develop existing programs that deliver library support to meet the information needs of the Tufts Health Sciences community, as well as explore new opportunities for outreach, consultation, training, and current awareness.
-This librarian will keep abreast of trends in dentistry and dental education, and make collection development recommendations in those subject areas to the Head of Collections Management.
-This librarian will coordinate with other members of the Library staff to develop, enhance, and integrate methods for assessing library services and instructional sessions into existing workflows.
+This position reports to the Head of Research & Instruction and serves as the R&I team liaison to the Tufts University School of Medicine, focusing on the faculty and students in the first two years of the MD program (pre-clinical), as well as the MD/MBA program, and other departments as assigned.
+The successful candidate will further develop existing programs that deliver library support to meet the information needs of this community, as well as explore new opportunities for outreach, consultation, training, and current awareness.
+This librarian will keep abreast of trends in medicine and medical education, and make collection development recommendations in those subject areas to the Head of Collections Management.
 As a member of the R&I team, this librarian will share in Library Service Desk duties, participate in group and individual instruction, serve on Tufts University library committees, and is expected to be professionally active.
+This position has the rank of Assistant Librarian.

-• Minimum 1-3 years’ experience working in an academic library
+• Some volunteer or paid experience in an academic library

 • Demonstrated ability to search scientific literature databases (such as Medline, Web of Science, Scopus)